 Greenberg Traurig’s Fintech group is currently ranked Band 2 in Germany, Italy, Japan, and Mexico and Band 5 in The United States in the 2023 Chambers FinTech Legal Guide.
 The group is also ranked Tier 4 in the United States in the 2023 Legal 500.

-- Greenberg Traurig’s integrated global team of attorneys have many years of personal experience serving the internet and payment services industry.
-Based on this experience, we understand the challenges that companies face in this ever-changing industry, allowing us to provide our clients with high quality advice and guidance.
+- Greenberg Traurig’s integrated global team of attorneys collectively have many years of personal experience serving the internet and payment services industry.
+Based on this experience, we understand the challenges that companies face in this ever-changing industry, allowing us to provide our clients with practical advice and guidance.

 - Our team can assist any business (retail, bank, or technology – customer or supplier) that is engaged in digital payments at any level and at any point in the value chain.

 - We have advised banks, merchant acquirers, card issuers, retailers, e-commerce companies, online betting and gaming providers, e-sports companies, mobile network operators, and many other entities on structuring and implementing various elements of their payment strategy.